 - 2010: The American Academy of Family Physicians found that 3% of its members practice “cash-only, direct care, concierge, boutique, or retainer” medicine.

 - 2010-present: A rash of low-cost concierge medicine providers emerged.
 Many use videoconferencing and telemedicine technology to reach far-flung patients, and lower-cost practitioners (such as physician assistants and nurse practitioners, both of which can prescribe medication and conduct full clinical exams under the supervision of a licensed physician) to control retainers and fees.
-Examples include RetraceHealth, which offers retainer plans (with diagnostics and lab work included) for $50 per month, per person or $100 per month, per family; and PlushCare, which opts to charge $69 per visit instead of a periodic retainer.
+PlushCare, for instance, charges $99 per visit to patients without health insurance.

 - 2013-14: State legislatures enacted a flurry of laws pertaining to concierge medicine, most reinforcing the ACA’s view that direct care doesn’t constitute insurance on its own, but can be paired with low-cost insurance plans.

 The rise of concierge medicine – evidenced by growing practice counts and swelling patient rolls – is driven by a number of related factors.

 The Affordable Care Act

 Although concierge patients are required by law to carry bare-bones insurance policies purchased through Affordable Care Act marketplaces or other sources, doing so is frequently cheaper than carrying more generous traditional health insurance policies, especially for healthy patients.
 When they need care, healthy people are thus more likely to seek out concierge relationships as affordable alternatives to gold- or silver-plated insurance policies, which they may rarely use.